This page refers to Workplace Wrongful Death law in South Carolina.

 - It was the worker’s intent to injure or kill his or herself or another

 It is important to note that anyone invoking this part of the statute bears the burden of proof.
 In other words, if an employer or insurer denies workplace death benefits on the basis of section 42-9-60, they must prove that the worker was intoxicated or that the worker intended harm.

-Who Receives Workplace Death Benefits in South Carolina?
+Who Receives Workers’ Compensation Death Benefits in South Carolina?

-The law provides specific guidance regarding the recipient of possible death benefits for a worker who passes as a result of a workplace injury.
+The law provides specific guidance regarding the recipients of possible death benefits for wrongful death accidents.
 Any benefits are awarded to dependents, who are defined as follows: